awsdocs/aws-kms-developer-guide/doc_source/services-wm.md

 ### Decrypt<a name="wm-cloudtrail-decrypt"></a>

 When you add, view, or delete a mailbox message, Amazon WorkMail asks AWS KMS to decrypt the mailbox key\.
-Amazon WorkMail sends an [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request to AWS KMS with the encrypted mailbox key and an identifier for the CMK of the Amazon WorkMail organization\.
+Amazon WorkMail sends an [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request to AWS KMS with the encrypted mailbox key and an identifier for the KMS key of the Amazon WorkMail organization\.

 The event that records the `Decrypt` operation is similar to the following example event\.
 The user is the Amazon WorkMail service\.
 The parameters include the encrypted mailbox key \(as a ciphertext blob\), which is not recorded in the log, and the encryption context for the Amazon WorkMail organization\.
-AWS KMS derives the ID of the CMK from the ciphertext\.
+AWS KMS derives the ID of the KMS key from the ciphertext\.

 ```
 {